fylgja/site/src/components/dialog.md

 ---
 title: "Dialog"
-description: "The dialog is 3 components in 1.
-It is by default a modal.
-But with 1 small change can be a offcanvas, notification popup or as it also know as, the snackbar."
+description: "The dialog combines 3 components in 1, it a modal by default, and with a small change it's a offcanvas, notification popup aka the snackbar."
 requiresJs: true
 npm: "@fylgja/dialog"
 tags: "nativeElements"